rmp15/rstudio_cloud_tutorial/basics/05_navigating_RStudio_cloud.md

 ![](../images/log_out.png)

+## Now you should be ready to learn how to save a permanent copy of the GitHub repository!

-## Click link below for next tutorial
+Click link below for next tutorial

 [06_saving_permanent_copy.md](https://github.com/rmp15/rstudio_cloud_tutorial/blob/main/basics/06_saving_permanent_copy.md)